Last Updated on

 Five-star restaurants know the importance of a limited menu that showcases the strengths of the chef.
 The chef will be able to execute a great meal every time.

-You want your followers to learn your voice.
+You want your followers to learn your unique artistic style.

 You want them to be excited to see your next creation or read your next blog post.